Milky Glazed Nails: 12 Sheer & Pearl Ideas for 2026

 Sheer milk white

 A translucent white applied in two thin coats.
-You can still see your natural nail underneath, which flatters all skin tones.
+The natural nail remains visible underneath, so the result shifts with the wearer's undertone.

 A creamy pink-beige that is slightly more opaque than sheer.
 The most wearable version for everyday use.